 - Shrink only the image while keeping the original text size: this is often the best solution as it allows everything to be visible; the email program does your job of properly sizing the image, but it can break your intended formatting in the process.

-How should I resize images?
+How should I resize images for email signatures?
 Should I use the HTML image width attribute?

 Using an email program or service’s image properties, you can have any image display at any size—including smaller sizes.
 For the most part, this is not the proper way to resize images for email signatures.

-Do not use HTML image properties to resize email signature images (with the exception of retina images for high-resolution displays; see below).
+Do not use HTML image properties or CSS to resize email signature images (with the exception of retina images for high-resolution displays; see below).

-- the image’s size remains the same, and you do not profit from a smaller file size
+- size (in KB) remains the same, and you do not profit from a smaller file size

-- the image can be distorted, if you mistype a number, for instance
+- can be distorted, if you mistype a number, for instance

-- the image could end up being displayed at its original—large—size, if HTML tags are filtered along the email’s journey, for instance, or if the recipient’s email program or service displays it as an “attachment” alongside a plain-text version of your email.
+- could end up shown at its original—large—size, if HTML tags are filtered along the email’s journey, for instance, or if the recipient’s email program or service displays it as an “attachment” alongside a plain-text version of your email.

 What about retina images for high-resolution displays?